Gitte and Gieter try to fix the broken rag

 From Phố Châu to Pom Coong Village

-Their bike was fine for the whole trip only the rack was not good.
-Two heavy big backpacks and a small one was way too much.
-In the morning they when to a welding place to get it fixed again but the way it was done I gave it only 30-40 km before it would break again.
+Their bike was fine for the whole trip, except that the rack was not good.
+Two heavy backpacks and a small one were way too much.
+In the morning, they went to a welding place to get it fixed again, but the way it was done, I gave it only 30-40 km before it would break again.
 We said Adios to Trần from the Ly Ha Hotel.

 Gitte and Gieter with a broken rack